1. I am a library vendor and I would like to offer my products to California libraries. How can I work with Califa?

 - Talk to references of current customers (preferably in California)

-- Have a Product Review Team evaluate the product
+- Review the accessibility of the product

 - Introduce a trial to our members